katkat100/wnm499_final/journal_amber.md

 - Restructured files
 - Moved game-specific styling into its own id so it wouldn't affect non-game pages
 - Started timeline document

+## Stardate 2017.11.07
+- Learned how to create alternate timelines